Mr. ZIP: Miss (or Mrs.) Zip

+Postmaster J. Edward Day named Ethel Merman "Miss ZIP Code".
+Robert Moon, the postal inspector largely responsible for introducing ZIP codes, gave his wife an engraved necklace that said "Mrs. ZIP".

+Reception

+Four years after Mr. ZIP's debut, about 80% of Americans recognized the character.

+Shortly after its debut, some Texas mailmen expressed that they were upset by the juvenile cartoonish portrayal of them.
+The Texas letter carriers association asserted that Mr. ZIP "looks like a simpleton" and is "disrespectful and degrading" to postal workers in a complaint to the U.S. Post Office.
+Others, however, felt Mr. ZIP was "just a sprightly little figure".

+Legacy

 The character was largely phased out by the late 1970s, but the Postal Service retained rights to the copyrighted figure.
 Mr. ZIP appeared in the blank selvage of United States stamps until January 1986.
 The Postal Service re-introduced Mr. ZIP to stamps in 2013, celebrating the 50th anniversary of the ZIP Code system.

 In November 2024, an animated Mr. ZIP made a guest appearance in a holiday special on the children's show Blippi, ahead of the February 2025 launch of "Mail with Mr. ZIP", a YouTube series produced by Blippi owner Moonbug Entertainment aimed at teaching young children about the Postal Service.